 • Run a restorative justice programme in prisons helping build community resilience by working with victims to rehabilitate offenders.

-• Create resources for schools to educate young people about peaceful solutions to conflict.
+• Create resources for individuals and community groups about peaceful solutions to conflict.

 • Provide tools for resolving hurt and conflict by holding events and running training programmes.

 To open up a dialogue about forgiveness and promote understanding through awareness, education and transformation.

 - Awareness – raise the debate about forgiveness by collecting and sharing personal stories.